On The Acyclic MacPhersonian: Preliminaries

-If the points span the $d$-dimentional space, the kernel of such a function is of dimention $n-d$, and we can identify the configuration with the $n-d-1$ subspace of the hyperplane $\I\approx\R^{n-1}$; thus, we can identify each configuration with a point of the Grassmannian $\G_n^d$ which consists of all $n-d-1$ planes of $\R^{n-1}$, with the natural topology.
+If the points span the $d$-dimentional space, the kernel of such a function is of dimention $n-d$, and we can identify the configuration with the $n-d-1$ subspace $K_M\cap\I$ of the hyperplane $\I\approx\R^{n-1}$; thus, we can identify each configuration with a point of the Grassmannian $\G_n^d$ which consists of all $n-d-1$ planes of $\R^{n-1}$, with the usual topology.

-Furthermore, the intersection of each such a $n-d-1$ plane $K_M\cap\I$ with the $n$-octahedron the convex hull of the cannonical base of $\R^n$ and its negatives, define the so-called \textit{Radon complex}, a CW-complex which is an $(n-d-2)$-sphere (see~\cite{MS1}), whose 1-skeleton is the so called \textit{(co)circuit graph} of the corresponding oriented matroid; the cocircuit graphs of oriented oriented matroids where characterised in \cite{KMS,MS2}.
+Furthermore, the intersection of each such a $n-d-1$ plane $K_M\cap\I$ with the $n$-octahedron $\O_n$ define the {\it Radon complex of the configuration\/}; it is a CW-complex which is an $(n-d-2)$-sphere (see~\cite{MS1}), whose 1-skeleton is the so-called {\it circuit graph\/} of the corresponding oriented matroid --- or the cocircuit graph of its dual, if you will.
+The cocircuit graphs of oriented oriented matroids where characterised in \cite{KMS,MS2}.

-Observe that $\O_n\cap\I$ corresponds to \textit{the space of all configurations of $n=d+2$ points in dimension $d$; it is the double cover of $\G_{d+2}^d$, which is homeomorphic to the $d$-projective space }.
+Observe that $\I\cap\O_n$ corresponds to {\it the space of all configurations of $n=d+2$ points in dimension $d$, modulus the affine group\/}; it is the double cover of $\G_{d+2}^d$, which is homeomorphic to the $d$-projective space.

+We further endow $\G_n^d$ with a partition; namely, we relate two elements of $\G_n^d$ if their corresponding configurations represent the same oriented matroid; the {\sl realisation space ${\cal R}(M)\subset\G^d_n$} of the configuration $M\in\G_n^d$ is the set of all those $M'\in\G^d_n$ that represent the same (lebeled) oriented matroid (cf. \cite{Bj} ch.
+8).
+In particular, each realisation space in $\G_{d+2}^d = \I\cap\O_n/\{-x,x\}$ is contractible; for, observe that an affine configuration of $n=d+2$ points in $\R^d$ is determined by a unique Radon partition (a unique circuit) $A\dagger B$, and its realisation space is then a cell which can be parametrised with the points of $\sigma^{|A|}\times\sigma^{|B|}$, where $\sigma^m$ represents the simplex of rank $m$ (see Figure~2).